 Staff were aware of their responsibility to respect people's diversity and human rights.

-Patients commented positively that staff were very caring, patient and efficient.
-We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were kind and professional.
+We saw that staff treated patients politely and respectfully and were friendly towards patients at the reception desk and over the telephone.
+Patients said staff were compassionate and understanding.